 - Top quality: $900 - $1,500

 Just keep in mind the agency's costs may also include strategy, insights, and of course overhead.
+But ultimately, if your costs don't align with expected quality based on the above bullets, you might want to consider another agency.

 A Final Disclosure